NET WORTH: $4.6 billion

 SOURCE OF WEALTH: eBay

-FUNDING AREAS: Environment, Education, Economic Development, Health, Humanitarian Efforts, Social Change
+FUNDING AREAS: Environment, Education, Economic Opportunity, Health, Humanitarian Efforts, Social Change, Sustainable Markets

-BACKGROUND: Jeff Skoll was the first employee, first president, and one-time second-largest stockholder at eBay, behind the company's founder Pierre Omidyar.
-Skoll was instrumental in the creation of the eBay Foundation.
-Due to back problems Skoll retired from eBay but this move did not stop him from launching the Skoll Foundation and Participant Media, a Los Angeles-based media company that funds feature films and documentaries which promote social values while also remaining commercially viable.
+BACKGROUND: Jeff Skoll holds a BSEE from the University of Toronto and an MBA Stanford.
+He was the first employee, first president, and one-time second-largest stockholder at eBay, behind the company's founder Pierre Omidyar.
+Skoll also launched Participant Media, a Los Angeles-based media company that funds feature films and documentaries which promote social values while also remaining commercially viable.

-ENVIRONMENT: Skoll believes that climate change is one of the biggest issues facing humanity in the 21st century which is why his largest charitable donation was a $30 million contribution to the Alliance for Climate Protection Campaign.
+ENVIRONMENT: Skoll believes that climate change is one of the biggest issues facing humanity in the 21st century and gave a $30 million contribution to the Alliance for Climate Protection Campaign.